Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition

 We probed the dynamics of the lattice component of the CDW in LaTe$_3$ using 50 fs, 10keV hard x-ray pulses at the Bernina instrument \cite{ingold2019} of the SwissFEL facility\cite{Prat2020}.
-The dynamics were initiated by a 35 fs optical pump pulse as illustrated in Fig. 1A (see Materials and Methods for details).
-Figure 1B shows the detector image of the $\mathbf{G}=\left(2/a,2/b,(1-q_{CDW})/c\right)$ CDW Bragg peak, where $a$, $b$ and $c$ are the respective standardized cell parameters and $q_{CDW}\approx2/7$.
+The dynamics were initiated by a 35 fs optical pump pulse as illustrated in Fig. 1(a) (see Appendix A).
+The following results were taken with a pump fluence of 8 mJ/cm$^2$.
+Fig. 1(b) shows the detector image of the $\mathbf{G}=\left(2/a,2/b,(1-q_{CDW})/c\right)$ CDW Bragg peak, where $a$, $b$ and $c$ are the respective standardized cell parameters and $q_{CDW}\approx2/7$.
 The intensity is shown with logarithmic scale and integrated over pump-probe delays between $-2$ and $22$ ps.
-The peak is elongated along the $b^*$ direction due to the shorter out-of-plane compared to the in-plane correlation lengths.
+The peak elongates in the $b^*$ direction due to shorter correlations along the out-of-plane $b$ axis compared to the in-plane $a$-$c$ axes.

-Fig. 1C shows the intensity normalized by the equilibrium value as a function of pump-probe delay, $t$, at the representative regions along the $b^*$ direction marked in Fig. 1B.
+Fig. 1(c) shows the intensity normalized by the equilibrium value as a function of pump-probe delay, $t$, at the representative regions along the $b^*$ direction marked in Fig. 1(b).
 The intensity near the peak (blue line), which represents the long-range order of the CDW, decreases sharply after $t = 0$ and remains depressed below the equilibrium level throughout our measurement.
 Generally, photoexcitation above the CDW bandgap induces a fast suppression of the long-range order, which subsequently recovers with an extremely long timescale depending on the strength of the excitation\cite{Mertelj2013,Huber2014,Vogelgesang2018,Trigo2021}.
-In contrast, on the tail of the peak (black to yellow lines) the initial decrease in normalized intensity is followed by an increase well above equilibrium values over several picoseconds.
+In contrast, on the tail of the peak (black to yellow lines), the initial decrease in normalized intensity due to the suppression of the CDW modulation is followed by an increase well above equilibrium values over several picoseconds.
 This increase starts after $t \approx 1$~ps, which is roughly the time it takes for the CDW electronic gap to restore according to time and angle resolved photo-electron spectroscopy measurements \cite{Zong2019,schmitt2008}.
 The increase of diffuse intensity away from the CDW wavevector is a signature of growing inhomogeneity and spatial fluctuations of the CDW induced by photoexcitation.
 Its observation is enabled by the high brightness of the XFEL together with its exceptional temporal and wavevector resolution, which allow subtle details of the dynamics of the diffuse intensity on the tails of the peak to be captured.